 The Marshall House is one of Savannah’s best haunted hotels, and it has a rich history that contributes to all its hauntings.

-Established in 1852 under the stewardship of Mary Magdalene Marshall, it holds the distinction of being one of Savannah’s earliest lodgings and claims the title of the city’s oldest operational hotel.
+Established in 1852 under the stewardship of Mary Magdalene Marshall, it is one of Savannah’s earliest lodgings and the city’s oldest operational hotel.

 During the Civil War, the hotel operated as a makeshift hospital for Union soldiers, and once more in the midst of multiple Yellow Fever outbreaks.
 The lower floors, once a surgery chamber, harbor a chilling secret: in the 1990s, workers unearthed human remains believed to be the amputated limbs of soldiers, concealed beneath the floorboards.